-While there’s no definitive answer to this question (it really depends on your needs), WordPress.org is the bigger and more powerful platform.
-You can install premium themes and plugins, have complete creative control, and perhaps most importantly, actually own your own website.
+While there’s no definitive answer to this question (it depends on your needs), WordPress.org is the bigger and more powerful platform.
+You can install premium themes and plugins, have complete creative control, and perhaps most importantly, actually own your website.

 While you can get several advanced features with the WordPress.com Business plan ($300 / year), you can make that money go much further on a self-hosted WordPress site which costs $46 per year.

-The best way to think about the differences between WordPress.com vs WordPress.org it is like renting a house vs. owning a house.
+The best way to think about the differences between WordPress.com vs WordPress.org is like renting a house vs. owning a house.

 WordPress.com is similar to renting a house.
 You have limited power and control over what you can and cannot do.
 You can’t do anything that you want.

 WordPress.org is like owning a house.
 Where you have full control, no one can kick you out, and you can do anything that you want.back to menu ↑

 Can I Monetize the Free WordPress.com Website?

 WordPress.com does not allow you to run ads on free WordPress.com websites.
 If you run a high-traffic website, then you can join their WordAds program and share your ad revenue with WordPress.com.

 Simple display ads and affiliate marketing can be done more easily and effectively on WordPress.com